-Psoriasis-Ltd III will greatly improve the skin symptoms of psoriatic Arthritis.
+Psoriasis-Ltd III treatment will greatly improve the skin symptoms of psoriatic arthritis.
 And lifestyle changes with more water and more vegetables and fruits can greatly improve the damage to your finger and toe joints.
 Control of psoriatic arthritis can be managed while preventing further disability.

 Lifestyle changes will help with the arthritis symptoms along with your arthritis medication.
 Psoriasis-Ltd III will reduce symptoms of red rash or white scaly patches on the skin.
 Please review the recommended Lifestyle Changes on the LINK of the Site Directory to the left.

 Psoriatic arthritis usually occurs in the joints of the fingers and toes.
 Psoriatic arthritis can be a serious disease, with a large percentage of patients reporting that their symptoms limit their work or home activities.
 Psoriatic arthritis tends to appear about 10 years after the first signs of psoriasis.
 Men and women are equally affected by this condition.
 The arthritis associated with psoriasis is usually less painful than rheumatoid arthritis.

 Arthritis is the term used to identify joint disease from a number of causes.
 Arthritis causes painful inflammation of one or several joints, with the inflammation destroying the cartilage in the joints.
 Approximately 5% to 10% of patients who have psoriasis will also develop an associated inflammation of their joints.
 When this happens, it is known as psoriatic arthritis.